skip to Main Content

 Peer Assessment Panelists’ Bios

-Chair – Diana Tso is a theatre artist, playwright, storyteller, and Dora award winning actor.
-She is a theatre faculty member at George Brown College.
-She graduated from the University of Toronto in English literature and of a call and Ecole Internationale de Théâtre de Jacques Lecoq in France.
-She worked with diverse theatres internationally for over 25 years.
-Recent performances include Modern Times Stage Company’s The Cherry Orchard, Theatre Smith-Gilmour’s Les Misérables and at the 2017 Stratford Festival in Bakkhai and The Kamagata Maru Incident.
-As artistic director of the Red Snow Collective— which creates compelling theatre drawn from eastern and western storytelling aesthetics— her productions focus on empowering the voices of women: www.redsnowcollective.ca.
-Her plays, Red Snow (2012) and Comfort (2016) bring light the reckon the resilience of women in war and her Monkey Queen stories are reimagining of mythologies from the female perspective.
-Her plays are available at https://www.canadianplayoutlet.com/pages/search-results-page?q=diana%20tso.
-Recent creations include unwavering, commissioned by a Convergence Theatre under their 2020 COVID Confessions series, click link for audio and text: https://www.convergencetheatre.com/covid-commissions-art/unwavering-by-diana-tso.
-HauNodi নদী, co-created with Rubena Sinha, commissioned by the 2022 https://weefestival.ca/shows/haunodi/.
-She is currently writing, carried by the river, a play about women and memory.
+As artistic director of Red Snow Collective, which creates compelling theatre drawn from eastern and western storytelling aesthetics, her productions focus on empowering the voices of women: www.redsnowcollective.ca Her plays, Red Snow (2012) and Comfort (2016) bring to light the resilience of women in war and her Monkey Queen stories are a re-imagining of mythologies from the female perspective.
+Her plays are available at https://www.canadianplayoutlet.com/products/the-monkey-queen-by-diana-tso Recent creations include: unwavering, commissioned by a Convergence Theatre under their 2020 COVID Confessions series, click link below for audio and text: https://www.convergencetheatre.com/covid-commissions-art/unwavering-by-diana-tso HauNodi 河 নদী , co-created with Rubena Sinha, commissioned by the 2022 https://weefestival.ca/shows/haunodi/ Upcoming: the production of her new play, Carried by the River, a story about women and memory, premieres March 2025 at Tarragon Theatre

 Panelist – Dalbir Singh has achieved PhD candidacy in Performance Studies at the University of Toronto.
 He taught courses there as well as at the University of Waterloo and the University of Guelph.
 At Waterloo, he taught the first theatre course exclusively focused on racial identity and Canadian theatre.
 He has edited five collections of plays and critical essays on topics including Tamil culture and identity, post-colonial theatre, South Asian Canadian drama, and queer Canadian theatre.
 As a result, he has published the work of such notable writers as Donna-Michelle St. Bernard, Ravi Jain, Anosh Irani, Pamela Mala Sinha and Yvette Nolan.
 He is a Canadian editor, educator, playwright, and academic.
 His publications have been included in such journals and anthologies as Canadian Theatre Review, Critical Perspectives on Canadian Theatre, Red Light, and She Speaks.
 In terms of his creative output, his plays have been performed at the Harbourfront Centre, Factory Theatre, Buddies in Bad Times Theatre, and on CBC Radio.
 His latest play, Five Red Hands was nominated for the 2021 Playwrights Guild of Canada’s Tom Hendry Award for Best Unproduced Canadian Play of the Year.